Stadium Australia

-Stadium Australia (currently known as Accor Stadium for sponsorship purposes), is a multi-purpose stadium located in the Sydney Olympic Park, in Sydney, Australia.
-The stadium, which in Australia is sometimes referred to as Sydney Olympic Stadium, Homebush Stadium or simply the Olympic Stadium, was completed in March 1999 at a cost of A$690 million to host the 2000 Summer Olympics.
+Stadium Australia, currently known as Accor Stadium for sponsorship reasons, is a multi-purpose stadium located in the suburb of Sydney Olympic Park, Sydney, New South Wales, Australia.
+The stadium, which is sometimes referred to as Sydney Olympic Stadium, Homebush Stadium or simply the Olympic Stadium, was completed in March 1999 at a cost of A$690 million to host the 2000 Summer Olympics.
 The Stadium was leased by a private company, the Stadium Australia Group, until the Stadium was sold back to the NSW Government on 1 June 2016 after NSW Premier Michael Baird announced the Stadium was to be redeveloped as a world-class rectangular stadium.
 The Stadium is owned by Venues NSW on behalf of the NSW Government.

-The stadium was originally built to hold circa 115,000 spectators, making it the largest Olympic Stadium ever built and the second largest stadium in Australia after the Melbourne Cricket Ground which held more than 120,000 before its re-design in the early 2000s.
+The stadium was originally built to hold circa 115,000 spectators, making it the largest Olympic Stadium ever built and the second largest stadium in Australia at the time, after the Melbourne Cricket Ground.
 In 2003, reconfiguration work was completed to shorten the north and south wings, and install movable seating.
 These changes reduced the capacity to 80,000, with the capacity to add seating depending on the venue configuration.
 Awnings were also added over the north and south stands, allowing most of the seating to be under cover.
-The stadium was engineered along sustainable lines, e.g., utilising less steel in the roof structure than the Olympic stadiums of Athens and Beijing.
+The stadium was engineered along sustainable lines, such as using less steel in the roof structure than some other Olympic stadiums.

 Naming rights

-The stadium lacked a naming rights sponsor in its formative years, bearing the name Stadium Australia between its opening in 1999 and 2002.
+The stadium lacked a naming rights sponsor in its formative years, bearing the name Stadium Australia when it opened in 1999.
 In 2002, telecommunications company Telstra acquired the naming rights, resulting in the stadium being known as Telstra Stadium.
 On 12 December 2007 it was announced by the Stadium Australia Group (SAG) that the stadium's name was to be changed to ANZ Stadium after concluding a deal with ANZ Bank worth around A$31.5 million over seven years.
 This change took effect on 1 January 2008.
-In 2014, ANZ renewed the deal through to the end of 2017 and again until its closure for rebuilding in October 2019.
+In 2014, ANZ renewed the deal through to the end of 2017 and again until its closure for intended rebuilding in October 2019.

 In December 2020, ANZ's naming rights to the stadium expired and it reverted to being Stadium Australia.

 In November 2021, multinational hospitality company Accor acquired the rights, with the venue to be known as Accor Stadium.